theunicornguild/Track_My_Shows/05_details_of_an_episode/01_javascript_1_episodes.md

+Let's move to the fourth feature.
 To be able to display the episodes of each season first let's create an `Episodes` component and an `EpisodeDetail` component as well which is very similar to the `ShowDetail` component we created before.
 Our `Episodes` component will look like this:

 ```jsx